ijayklein/elec_permit/README.md

-# California Residential Electrical Design and Permit Workflow
+# California Residential Electrical Design and Permit Workflow (2025+)

 🔌 **Interactive Web App for Electrical Contractors and Engineers**

 ## 🌟 Overview

-This web application provides an interactive guide to the complete electrical design and permit process for residential projects in California.
+This web application provides an interactive guide to the complete electrical design and permit process for residential projects in California based on the **2025 California Electrical Code (CEC)** and **2023 NEC** with California amendments.
 It transforms the comprehensive workflow documentation into an easy-to-navigate, mobile-friendly interface.

 ## 🚀 Live Demo

-Visit the live application: **[https://yourusername.github.io/elec_permit](https://yourusername.github.io/elec_permit)**
+Visit the live application: **[https://ijayklein.github.io/elec_permit](https://ijayklein.github.io/elec_permit)**

 ## ✨ Features